kookster/OmniAuthDemo/Readme.md

 - http://omniauthdemo.herokuapp.com/

-# Intro

-- Authentication, Authorization, Identity, Profile
-- Security, Password reuse, Encryption, Privacy
-- Protocols - OpenId, OAuth(2), CAS, Mozilla Persona (browserid)

 # Demo Goals

  - Be able to authenticate using multiple means and external services
  - Have app specific login/password as a fallback
  - OmniAuth does both well.
- - Is this a good idea? https://blog.mailchimp.com/social-login-buttons-arent-worth-it
+ - Are social logins a good idea? https://blog.mailchimp.com/social-login-buttons-arent-worth-it
+ - Regardless, great for SSO, or for adding integration with other services

 # Auth Options